LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/VirtualStructures/Interfaces/ITower.md

 ##Properties
 Number - the number of the ITower
 Activated - wether or not the ITower is activated.
-Preferably this is != NONE Sector - the ISector this ITower is a member of.
+Preferably this is != APIActivator.NONE Sector - the [ISector](./ISector.md) this ITower is a member of.
-Activator - the current APIActivator that this tower is under control of.
+Activator - the current [APIActivator](../../VirtualStructures/APIActivator.md) that this tower is under control of.

 ##Notes
 ITower does not have a public setter on Activator, so if it is used through the interface,